nickjiang2378/interp-embed/README.md

 pip install -e .
 ```

-Create a `.env` file that has `OPENROUTER_API_KEY` and `OPENAI_KEY`.
-We use these models for creating feature labels if they don't exist.
 Please also sign into the hugging face cli when accessing models from gated repos (e.g. if you use GoodfireSAE, make sure to have access to Llama-3.1-8B-Instruct).
+Optionally, create a `.env` file that has `OPENROUTER_API_KEY` and `OPENAI_KEY`.
+We use these models for creating feature labels if they don't exist on Neuronpedia.

 ## Quickstart
 First, create a dataset object.
 We currently support SAEs from SAELens (`LocalSAE`) and Goodfire (`GoodfireSAE`).